cmehay/pyentrypoint/docs/config.rst

             port: 22
             name: 'ssh*'
             protocol: tcp
-            # env can be list, dictionary or string
+            # env can be list, dict or string
             env:
                 FOO: bar
             # Single doesn't allow multiple links for this ID